 While content is the heart of a blog, the theme is its face.
-It’s the first thing visitors see and it’s what they use to make a snap judgement about whether your blog is worth checking out.
+It’s the first thing visitors see and it’s what they use to make a snap judgment about whether your blog is worth checking out.
 There are two options for getting a theme.
-You can buy a theme from sites like Themeforest or you can design one yourself.
+If you self-host your site, you can buy a theme from sites like Themeforest or you can design one yourself.
 I chose the latter option and built a custom WordPress theme without having any prior coding experience.
 I won’t lie, it was a more difficult path than buying a theme, but it also had some great benefits that I’ll get into at the end.

 Looking for a Theme

 If you want to have a successful blog, you need to make sure you have the right theme.
 When I began thinking about starting this blog, I had an image in my mind about how I wanted the site to look.
 So, when I was ready to start the site, I searched Google to see what themes for WordPress were available.

 There were thousands and thousands of different themes.
 Everything from free one page designs to multipage sites that cost over $100.
 Honestly, it was overwhelming which theme would be the best.
 On top of that, according to what I’d read, once you select a theme there is a lot of customization you still need to perform.